galawaydude/data-place/100 operating-systems/Process Management.md

 3) Completion Time: This is the specific point in time when a process completes its execution.
 4) Turn Around Time (TAT): This is the total time a process spends in the system, from its arrival to its execution. ==TAT = CT - AT==
 5) Waiting Time: This is the total amount of time a process spends in the ready queue, for its turn on the CPU. its ready, but not running ==WT = TAT - BT==
-6) Response Time: This is the time elapsed from when a process arrives in the ready queue
+6) Response Time: This is the time elapsed from when a process arrives in the ready queue, until it gets scheduled on the CPU, for the very first time. ==RT = Time of First Execution - AT==

+The main concept behind CPU Scheduling is that, obv RAM is limited,